gabrrkl7/gabrrkl7/README.md

 ### Glad to see you here!
-I’m a front-end developer who is starting in the area.
-I'm using now React and Typescript to develop some projects, but i have few freelance works using Python, Django and Javascript.
-I'm ready to learn and open to new oportunities.
+I’m a front-end developer at the beginning of my career, focused on React and TypeScript to create modern and efficient interfaces.
+I’ve also worked on freelance projects using Python, Django, and JavaScript, which has given me a broad understanding of web development.
+I’m always looking for new challenges and opportunities to learn and grow in the field.

 <br/>